HoshinoTouko/reversi-AI/AI/doc.md

 every AI file has these functions:

 next(reMap):
-return a Triple of the next step
+return a Tuple of the next step

 info(void):
 return the description of the AI